 The Consumption Economy

-I listened to a podcast that my friend made.
-It’s called Everyday is Saturday.
+I listened to a podcast that my friend Jones’ made.
+It’s called every day Saturday.
 Sam is out of Cincinnati, Ohio.
 He talked about how recently he watched a documentary called “Minimalism: A Documentary About the Important Things”.
-Sam had a large house, 3,000 square feet, four bedroom, four bath.
+Sam had a large house, 3,000 square feet, four bedrooms, and four baths.
 He has four daughters so he does have a large enough family to justify that square footage, but he is putting his house on the market in order to downsize so that he can be more financially stable.

 Keeping Up With The Jones’: Not Being Satisfied

 I recently watched this documentary (Minimalism: A Documentary About the Important Things) with my wife and she thought I was absolutely crazy, which is true.
-The opposite of the minimalist idea is keeping up with the Jones’.
-The majority of our culture revolves around keeping up with the Jones’ and not being satisfied with what you have.
+The opposite of the minimalist idea is keeping up with the Jones’s.
+The majority of our culture revolves around keeping up with the Joneses and not being satisfied with what you have.

-I liked the documentary because it explored how these guys were able to live on less money, be able to travel and be able to spend more time with family/friends and not be a slave to their jobs, or for that matter, to money.
+I liked the documentary because it explored how these guys were able to live on less money, be able to travel and be able to spend more time with family/friends, and not be a slave to their jobs, or for that matter, money.

 I fantasize about the idea of moving into a tiny house and paying cash and not having a mortgage payment, starting a couple of new companies which I’m working on (more soon) and I’ll have to start writing about the new ventures, quitting my job and being able to have more time with the family to where I’m only working 30 hours a week instead of 80 hours a week.